niftynei/lightning-rfc/02-peer-protocol.md

 `locktime` is the locktime for the funding transaction.

-The receiving node, if it finds the `locktime` or `feerate_perkw_funding` out of bounds of an acceptable range, may send an error.
-The recommend approach, however, is to allow the channel open to proceed without participating in channel's funding.
+The receiving node, if it finds the `locktime` or `feerate_funding` out of bounds of an acceptable range, may send an error.
+The recommend approach, however, is to allow the channel open to proceed without participating in the channel's funding.

+`feerate_funding_min`, `feerate_funding_max`, and `feerate_funding_best`
+are used in lieu of a feerate negotiation, designating a range of acceptable feerates for this channel open. `feerate_funding_best` is provided as hint to the preferred default of the peer.

 ### The `accept_channel2` Message